 Primary Course Description

-The program is skills-based and clinically oriented, with over 80 hours devoted to practical workshops such as surface anatomy palpation, insertion needling techniques, anatomy laboratory, condition specific blueprint treatment design and real live patient treatments.
-This practical hands-on approach helps participants consistently achieve the program’s objectives.
+The Program is skills-based and clinically oriented, with about 100 hours devoted to practical workshops including surface anatomy palpation, insertion needling techniques, anatomy laboratory, condition specific blueprint treatment design, special techniques workshops, and real live patient treatment demonstrations.

 Since 1998, 30 Main Programs have been completed, on Spring and Fall sessions, and around 2,000 Graduates have achieved the program’s objectives.